liquibase/liquibase-contribute-site/docs/code/test-your-code/integration-tests.md

 - Permutations of different change configurations
 - Already-ran changesets are not re-ran

-Within the changelogs, we can use preconditions to check whether specific changes executed successfully but usually rely on the fact that invalid SQL will throw a parse exception from the database.
+Within the changelogs, we can use preconditions to check whether specific changes were executed successfully but usually rely on the fact that invalid SQL will throw a parse exception from the database.

 Another example is `testRollbackableChangeLog()` which performs an "update" followed by a "rollback" and then repeats that process to ensure nothing is incorrectly left over after the rollback.